dyv21/heic-to-jpg-converter/README.md

 # HEIC to JPG Converter

-A simple web tool to convert HEIC images to JPEG format.
+A simple web tool to convert HEIC images to JPG format.
 This project is built using React, TypeScript, npm, Webpack, and the `libheif-js` library for decoding HEIC files.

 ## Features

-- **HEIC to JPEG Conversion:** Upload HEIC images and convert them to JPEG format.
+- **HEIC to JPG Conversion:** Upload HEIC images and convert them to JPG format.
 - **Responsive UI:** Built with React and TypeScript for a smooth and responsive user experience.
-- **HEIC Decoding:** Uses `libheif-js` to decode HEIC images and convert them to JPEG.
+- **HEIC Decoding:** Uses `libheif-js` to decode HEIC images and convert them to JPG.

 ## Installation